How to Start a Keto Diet & Everything You Need to Know!

 By reducing carbs and replacing them with fat, we force the cells of our body to use ketones for fuel instead of glucose.
 I like to think of it as selecting high-octane over regular fuel for your body.
 The focus on how to start a keto diet is really just changing the fuel source, not necessarily calorie restriction (which tends to be the basis for most other weight-loss diets).

 This process results in weight loss, improved brain function & performance, and just an overall feeling of wellness — both physically and mentally!

 While our whole team loves to celebrate all things keto, especially our new readers who are interested in how to start the keto diet, we completely understand that it’s not for everyone.
 And before you start any weight loss or health journey, it’s in your best interest to speak to your physician.
-It’s the safe and smart thing to do.
+It’s a safe and smart thing to do.

 How do you know you’re in ketosis?